zackfertig/rct_progress/README.md

 Convert RollerCoaster Tycoon 1 progress into OpenRCT2’s highscores.dat so Classic/AA/LL scenarios show as completed with the correct winner's name and park value.

 Tested with OpenRCT2 v0.4.27.
 Commands are provided for Windows (PowerShell) and macOS/Linux (bash).
 Use whichever matches your shell, with Python 3.8+ installed.
 Platform-specific binaries that support drag and drop are also released.
+Note: In drag-and-drop mode, highscores.dat is written next to the binary by default (not into the OpenRCT2 folder).
+You can then copy it into your OpenRCT2 user folder if desired.

 ## What’s new in 0.2.2